 Even if you interested only in comets, it is required that you follow these guidelines for your initial batch.
 In general, comets are harder to measure than minor planets.
 If we have a new observer reporting comet observations of bad or indifferent quality we do not know if it is simply a problem due to the comet (big, bright difficult-to-measure image) or a problem with the measurement/reduction process.
 If we have received minor planets from a new observer in the initial batch, we will have already have determined that the measurement/reduction process is acceptable.

 You should not make only one observation of each object per night.
+If a batch contains any single positions, the entire batch will be returned to the sender.
 Neither should you make many more than three observations per objects per night--it is a waste of your time and rarely helps the orbit solution.

 However, to make observations of a potentially new object in groups many hours apart on a single night can be useful, particularly in the case of an newly-discovered object that may be close to the earth.

 For multi-opposition objects the preferable regimen of observing is observations on pairs on night in each dark run around each opposition until the object is numbered.